 It is impossible to agree with these opinions.
 Rather strange is to read about the absence of any mention of the Dirac delta-function among the generalized functions of Sobolev, since δ obviously belongs to each of the spaces (Cmcomp)∗.

 Prudent in the appraisals, exceptionally tactful, and modest in his ripe years, Sobolev always abstained from any bit of details of the history of distribution theory neither in private conversations nor in his numerous writings.
-The opinion that he decided worthy to be left to the future generations about this matter transpires in his concise comments on the origins of distribution theory in his book [8, Ch.
+The opinion that he decided worthy to be left to the future generations about this matter transpires in his concise comments on the origins of distribution theory in the book [8, Ch.
 8] which was printed in 1974:

 Therefore, we can agree only in part with the following statement by Schwartz [11,p.
 236]: